-For the next weeks, my intention is to write a series of texts exploring the lives of different musicians in light of the Enneagram, a tool which can be used both as a typology system in its purest sense and as a map for growth.
+For the next weeks, my intention is to write a series of texts exploring the lives of different musicians in light of the Enneagram, a tool that can be used both as a typology system in its purest sense and as a map for growth.

 These two approaches are not always seen together (and some would even say that they are irreconcilable).
 My own take will be to use it mostly as a typology system, while at the same time striving to honor some of its original aspects (in spite of my very limited knowledge of its applications).